 Last year, NOSA announces an alliance with the Storm Trysail Club in promoting team-based racing across the country.
-This year, we get to put it in play!
+Last year, we awarded the Team trophy, and this year, we get to put it in play again

 The organization has worked with races such as the 50th Transpac and the 2019 Chicago-Mackinac Race nearly in which a third of each fleet formed teams eligible for Storm Trysail trophies.